-By doing this, the film heavily implies that Mister has a very dark past, so it is interesting that he is still very compassionate towards Martin.
+While I personally think that the antagonists deserved it, but I could not argue with anyone said otherwise.
+By doing this, the filmmakers heavily implied that Mister had a very dark past.
+It made this character an unusual protagonist, and it made him more interesting.
+It was then more interesting that he is still compassionate toward Martin.
 This provided an interesting dynamic between the two characters.
-There is something very dark about Mister, and I would definitely be interested in learning more about the character as well as seeing his struggle between guardian and psychopath.
+There was something very dark about Mister, and I would definitely be interested in learning more about the character, as well as seeing his struggle between guardian and psychopath, in potential future movies.

 Con: Mutated Zompire (-3pts)

-I will do my best to stay vague here because this occurs toward the end of the film.
-So the film ends up showing that Mister is extremely capable of eliminating "Zompires" and that the other characters are capable of barely surviving and getting away.
-So as the film nears it's end, a mutated "Zompire" shows up that is far more powerful than anything they have encountered.
-It can think, speak, is extremely powerful, and extremely dangerous to the group.
-That is all I will say about the mutated "Zompire"; now I will explain my issue with this.
+I will do my best to stay vague here because this occurred toward the end of the movie.
+Throughout the movie, Mister proved that he was extremely capable of eliminating "Zompires" and that the other characters were capable of barely surviving and getting away.
+Thus, the stakes—see what I did there?— diminish toward the end of the movie, because we know the protagonists can handle themselves.
+As the story neared its end, a mutated "Zompire" showed up, which was far more powerful than anything they had encountered.

 Pro: The Brotherhood (+5pts)

-This film does a very good job at showing that The Brotherhood is a group of terrible people, but it also does a good job at showing that Mister (and Martin) cannot just ignore them on their trip to New Eden.
-The Brotherhood will have to be dealt with.
-So The Brotherhood serves two major purposes for this film.
-First, it shows that mankind can be more monstrous and evil than the creatures in the film.
-Second, in a pretty predictable main plot, The Brotherhood adds some necessary unpredictability that forces Mister and Martin to take a bit of a detour from their journey.
+This filmmakers did a very good job at showing that the Brotherhood as a group of terrible people, but they also did a good job at showing that Mister (and Martin) could not just ignore them on their trip to New Eden.
+The Brotherhood had to be dealt with, so The Brotherhood served two major purposes for this story.
+First, they showed that mankind can be more monstrous and evil than monstrous creatures.
+Second, in an otherwise predictable main plot, the Brotherhood added some necessary unpredictability that forced Mister and Martin to take a bit of a detour from their primary objective.